gterzian/gterzian.github.io/_posts/2014-10-5-sunset-lujiazui.md

 Sunset over Lujiazui
 ====================

-####Forget from which hotel, think it's from the Park Hyatt bar.
+####Forgot the hotel name, think it's from the Park Hyatt bar.
 In any case it's from the top of that building that looks like a bottle opener and was designed by a Japanese architect.

 ![My helpful screenshot]({{ site.url }}/assets/sunset1.jpg)
 ![My helpful screenshot]({{ site.url }}/assets/sunset2.jpg)